RH3D/E3NG_docs/faq.md

 {: .note-title }
 > WHERE ARE THE FILES?
 >
-> It is right here

-**WHERE ARE THE FILES?**
-- Files are uploaded and maintained on my printables profile.
+> Files are uploaded and maintained on my printables profile.
 See #📢_announcement for the link.

 **WHERE IS THE MANUAL/BUILD INSTRUCTIONS?**
 - Manual is also released on the projects page.